ibrucelei/kasware-docs/knowledge-base/update-your-wallet.md

 <img src="../images/local-version.png">

-2. Visit https://chromewebstore.google.com/detail/hklhheigdmpoolooomdihmhlpjjdbklf to confirm the latest version.
+2. Visit [KasWare Wallet extension on Chrome Webstore](https://chromewebstore.google.com/detail/hklhheigdmpoolooomdihmhlpjjdbklf) to confirm the latest version.
 If you are using the latest version, you can skip the next step.

 <img src="../images/latest-version.png">